google-deepmind/alphastar/README.md

 ## Quickstart

-For quickstart instructions on how to run training and evaluation scripts in *fully offline* settings, please refer to the README in `alphastar/unplugged/`.
+For quickstart instructions on how to run training and evaluation scripts in *fully offline* settings, please refer to [this README](https://github.com/deepmind/alphastar/blob/master/alphastar/unplugged/README.md).
-In this repository, we have not provided any online RL training code but for the architectures only.
+In this repository, we have not provided any online RL training code.
+But, the architectures are fit to be used in both online and offline training.

 ## About